SciTools/iris/docs/iris/src/userguide/merge_and_concat.rst

 The :func:`~iris.load_raw` function is intended as a diagnostic tool that can be used to load cubes from files without the ``merge`` process taking place.
 The return value of :func:`iris.load_raw` is always a :class:`~iris.cube.CubeList` instance.
+You can then call the :meth:`~iris.cube.CubeList.merge_cube` method on this returned :class:`~iris.cube.CubeList` to help identify merge related load issues.

 Concatenate
 -----------

-We've seen that the ``concatenate`` process process combines multiple input cubes into a single resultant cube with the same *number of dimensions* as the input cubes, but with the length of one or more dimensions extended by *joining together sequential dimension coordinates*.
+We've seen that the ``concatenate`` process combines multiple input cubes into a single resultant cube with the same *number of dimensions* as the input cubes, but with the length of one or more dimensions extended by *joining together sequential dimension coordinates*.